 The casserole of all casseroles.
 That’s actually not even a casserole.
 It’s STUFFING.
 Breakfast stuffing.
-Why is this not already a thing?
-I don’t know because it’s exactly as delicious as it sounds.
+It’s exactly as delicious as it sounds.

 What is breakfast stuffing?